-Learn more about mankind and help build a better community with a trip to San Diego Museum of Man.
+Learn about mankind and help build a better community with a trip to San Diego Museum of Man.
 This attraction focuses on inspiring human connections through engaging and interesting exhibits.
-Some change each year, but topics range from Footsteps Through Time to Ancient Egypt to Graffiti Art and Monsters!
+Some change each year, but topics range from Footsteps Through Time to Ancient Egypt to Graffiti Art and Monsters.

-After learning about local and international culture, tour the California Tower.
-The structure dates back to 1914, and offers 360-views of San Diego and the surrounding areas.
+After learning about local and international culture, tour California Tower.
+The structure dates back to 1914, and offers 360-views of the greater San Diego area.
 For an added price, guests can climb 125 steps on a 40-minute tour and have time to observe and take photos.

 San Diego Natural History Museum

-Exhibits change regularly, however must-sees include Ultimate Dinosaurs, Extraordinary Ideas from Ordinary People and Fossil Mystery – as of 2017.
-Past exhibits celebrate animals, nature, photography, art and much more.
-Families should plan to attend family days and story-time events perfect for those with small children.
-For added adventure, check out the whale-watching tours hosted by theNAT and Hornblower Cruises.
+Exhibits change regularly, however past exhibits include Ultimate Dinosaurs, Extraordinary Ideas from Ordinary People and Fossil Mystery.
+Families should attend family days and story-time events perfect for those with small children.
+For added adventure, check out whale-watching tours hosted by theNAT and Hornblower Cruises.